 The Country Music Hall of Fame has a little bit of everything, from Elvis Presley’s custom Cadillac to Loretta Lynn’s ball gown, to a Taylor Swift tour bus.
 Kids will love the interactive stations allowing them to design their own “country style” and watch famous country singers on television shows (think “The Simpsons” with Dolly Parton or Johnny Cash).
 In the Taylor Swift Education Center families can belt out tunes in a private recording studio and create their own album covers computers.

-4. Stop at all the best food spots in Nashville
+4. Stop at all the best places for food in Nashville

 Pancake Pantry – near Vanderbilt, delicious pancakes.
 Arrive early, or expect a line.
 Thankfully, the line moves pretty fast.